adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 ## 💡 Explanation

 - **The toolchain produces an ELF binary** that can run on real RISC-V hardware or an emulator.
-- The `file hello.elf` command confirms the binary's architecture.
+- The `file hello.elf` command confirms the binary's architecture:
+  _"hello.elf: ELF 32-bit LSB executable, RISC-V, ..."_

+> **Why specify `-march=rv32imc -mabi=ilp32`?**
+> This ensures the code is compatible with the specific instruction set and ABI your toolchain targets, which is very important for bare-metal systems.

 ---